SeymourPashayev/hacks/README.md

 # Workflow Hacks

-* .vimrc - latest working vimrc in use
+* .vimrc - VIM setup file
-* .zsh_alias - latest working alias file for zsh (Don't forget to source the file from .zshrc)
+* .zsh_alias - Zsh setup file (.bash_profile)
+* .zshrc - source file (sources your .zsh_alias on terminal session startup)

-### Files are in early development stages, a lot of functionality is not organized within the files
+### Files are in early development stages, use at your own risk and peril